Generalization Bounds and Representation Learning for Estimation of Potential Outcomes and Causal Effects: Discussion

 \subsection{Acknowledgments}

-We thank Rajesh Ranganath, Alexander D’Amour, Zach Lipton, Jennifer Hill, Rahul Krishnan, Michael Oberst, Hunter Lang and Christina X Ji for insightful feedback and discussions.
-The preparation of this manuscript was supported in part by Office of Naval Research Award No. N00014-17-1-2791 and the MIT-IBM Watson AI Lab.
+We thank Ahmed Alaa, Shira Mitchell, Rajesh Ranganath, Alexander D’Amour, Zach Lipton, Jennifer Hill, Rahul Krishnan, Michael Oberst, Hunter Lang and Christina X Ji for insightful feedback and discussions.
+The preparation of this manuscript was supported in part by Office of Naval Research Award Nos.
+N00014-17-1-2791 and N00014-21-1-2807, the MIT-IBM Watson AI Lab and the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.

 0.2in

 \allowdisplaybreaks